tmm/www/blog/_posts/2015-05-15-the-days-are-long-the-years-are-short.md

 ---
-layout: post
-title: "The days are long, but the years are short"
+title: The days are long, but the years are short
 date: 2015-05-15 22:50:00
 excerpt: Tomorrow, I graduate from college.
 ---